 One interesting phenomenon in the United States is how BRI fits into a narrative of examining inadequacies American foreign policy, particularly in economic statecraft.
-There has been increased interest in issues of connectivity in Eurasia and Asia,

-BRI is sometimes used to illustrate the shortcomings in the American style of foreign policy or to demonstrate the need for a more sophisticated approach to geo-economics to compete with China's influence. with one major think tank embarking on a research program in each area.59 Many studies and commentaries have emphasized the US' lack of a coherent plan to coordinate economic statecraft with other elements of national power in a comprehensive strategy.
+There has been increased interest in issues of connectivity in Eurasia and Asia, with one major think tank embarking on a research program in each area.59 Many studies and commentaries have emphasized the US' lack of a coherent plan to coordinate economic statecraft with other elements of national power in a comprehensive strategy.
 BRI or the AIIB are explicitly mentioned in this regard in many of such works,60 and arguably lie in the background of many others.61 Some authors use BRI as a vehicle for illustrating, by way of contrast, the shortcomings in the American style of foreign policy or eliciting interest in US involvement in infrastructure as a development tool.
 Other commentaries specifically advocate a more sophisticated American approach to geo-economics to compete with China's influence.62